richardanaya/cryptoidentity/README.md

 With these two simple methods, you can start talking with other people to setup conversations between crypto identities

 1. Person A signs a message to public letting them know they are here!
+2. Person B verifies Person A as the source of message
-2. Person B encrypts a message including Person B's identity and sends to Person A
+3. Person B encrypts a message including Person B's identity and sends to Person A
-3. Person A decrypts message with Person B's identity
+4. Person A decrypts message with Person B's identity

 Person A and B can now talk encrypted back and forth with each other